...On Your First Open Water Dives After Training

 - Attaching the regulator to the tank before the BCD - solve this by always starting with the BCD

-- BCD is too low or two high on the tank - If you don't know what is best for you, then place the top of the BCD in line with the top of the tank valve
+- BCD is too low or two high on the tank - If you don't know what is best for you, then place the top of the BCD in line with the top of the tank (red line in image)

 - Tank valve pointed in the wrong direction - solve this by placing the tank in front of you and making sure the valve is facing towards you